cybertraining-dsc/su21-reu-372/project/index.md

 ## 8. Acknowledgments

-Gregor von Laszewski
+Gregor von Laszewski, Yohn J Parra, Carlos Theran.

-Yohn J Parra
+This project was in part supported by the NSF grant

-Carlos Theran
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.

 ## 9. References